Skip to Content

 Pre-Season Hurricane Supplies Checklist

 • Food: A pantry full of non-perishable foods, canned and packaged, is standard procedure in Florida.
+Stock up.

-• Plastic goods: Plastic garbage bags and plastic eating utensils, plastic storage bags and trash bags for yard debris.
+• Plastic goods: Plastic garbage bags and plastic eating utensils, plastic storage bags and heavy-duty trash bags for yard debris.

 Florida Department of Emergency Management Checklist